 Some people enjoy growing roses.
 They invest time, effort and skill in order to reap the reward of beauty.
 Invariably during planting or pruning, even when harvesting beautiful flowers to put in a vase in the house they’ll get pricked by thorns or nick their finger with pruning shears.
 This is suffering caused by physical pain (dukkha-dukkha).

 Viparinama-dukkha is suffering that arises due to change or impermanence.
-The degree of attachment one holds for the mental or physical phenomena relates directly to degree of suffering.
-It also arises when a phenomena is sought after and never achieved.
+The degree of attachment one holds for the mental or physical phenomena undergoing change relates directly to degree of suffering.
+It also arises when a phenomena is craved for and never achieved.

 Some people enjoy the process of nurturing bare roots and canes through the first warm days of spring.
 Time and energy is invested in planting, fertilizing, pruning, taking care of plants through disease and infestation to finally seeing blossoms unfurl and smelling their perfumes.
 It is a labor of love and caring.
 All is done in anticipation of fragrant blossoms in vibrant colors.
-Some rose bushes die from known and unknown factors, some rose bushes don’t bloom every season, and rose bushes can get stolen from unfenced gardens.
-This is psychoemotional suffering that arises from attachment (vapriana-dukkha).
+Some rose bushes die from known and unknown factors, some rose bushes don’t bloom every season, and pests can decimate them.
+This can cause psycho-emotional suffering that arises from attachment (vapriana-dukkha) and craving.

-Sankhara-dukkha is the subtle, all-pervasive suffering that arises as a reaction to the condition of things that are not recognized for the illusions they are.
+Sankhara-dukkha is the subtle, all-pervasive suffering that arises as a reaction to the condition of things that are not recognized for the delusions they are.
 This occurs most frequently in reaction to the skandhas (aggregates) that can be wrongly perceived as “self” – form, sensations, perceptions, mental formations, and consciousness.
-Suffering is due to pleasurable constructs that cause psychoemotional pain even while they are being experienced.
+Suffering is due to pleasurable constructs that cause psycho-emotional pain even while they are being experienced.

 These aspects of suffering – dukkha-dukkha, viparinama-dukkha and sankhara-dukkha – describe the types of discontentment and anguish we may struggle with internally and through discerning and then coming to terms with them become effective examples to others who are experiencing the same.
 They are aspects of suffering that we can take control of because we have the knowledge and resources to do